 The injured were rushed to St. Boniface Hospital which was soon jammed not only with patients, but also with those searching for loved ones.
 It was a chaotic scene as there was no passenger manifest to identify who was on board.
-In fact, stories later appeared of at least a half dozen people who either missed the train or decided to stay an extra night at the cottage.
+In fact, in the days to follow, newspapers carried the stories of at least a half dozen people who either missed the train or decided to stay an extra night at the cottage.

 The less injured passengers from the Minaki Special were taken back to Winnipeg aboard Train No. 4 which sustained only minor damage.

 September 2, 1947, Winnipeg Tribune